Tymek/next-parade/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-This project *is using itself* for creating it's documentation.
+This project _is using itself_ for creating it's documentation.

 ## Roadmap

-- automate CI
 - live edit props
 - parse markdown
 - order of elements (sort)